 I really enjoyed testing this tablet and can see myself using this more often.
-You can tell that this specific tablet is geared toward the beginner not only by the affordability but also ease of use.
+You can tell that this specific tablet is geared toward the beginner not only by the affordability but also by the ease of use.
 You can quickly adapt this drawing tablet to the 3 drawing programs it comes with.
 I was not disappointed with this purchase at all.
-If you are new to drawing tablets then the Wacom Intuos S is one of your best options.
+If you are new to using tablets then the Wacom Intuos S is one of your best options.

-Best Drawing And Graphics Tablets By Comparison
+Best Drawing Tablets And Graphics Tablets By Comparison

 - Wacom Intuos Pro PTH660 Medium – Best for Intermediates

 - Wacom Intuos S with Bluetooth – Best Wireless for Beginners

 - Wacom Cintiq 22 Graphics Tablet – Best for Professionals

 I provided some mini-reviews of these tablets at the end of this article if you want to know more.
 If you are new to graphics tablets then I highly recommend you read through this article as there is a full review of the Wacom Intuos S. This is one of the most affordable tablets for beginners.

 1. Which Wacom Tablet Is Best For Beginners?